 Benetas follows national recommendations in ensuring that all people who enter one of our residential aged care homes have a current flu vaccination.
 Here’s what you need to know.

 The flu (influenza) poses a heightened risk for our residents in aged care, and in a COVID-19 climate, we are working hard to limit risks to our residents wherever possible.
+Benetas’ subsequent policy is that all of our employees, contractors, volunteers and visitors must have a current flu vaccination before entering one of our homes.

 Compliance among all employees

-Impact on contractors and visitors
+Impact on visitors and contractors

 Appropriate evidence includes: